fastlane/docs/docs/actions/latest_testflight_build_number.md

-> Provides a way to have increment_build_number be based on the latest build you uploaded to iTC.
-Fetches most recent build number from TestFlight based on the version number.
+> Provides a way to have `increment_build_number` be based on the latest build you uploaded to iTC.<br>Fetches the most recent build number from TestFlight based on the version number.
 Provides a way to have `increment_build_number` be based on the latest build you uploaded to iTC.

 latest_testflight_build_number ||